Through whirling one can fly – disappear and become part of music, one with the Universe. Become free and share this sublime experience

 Possibility for manifesting this kind of dance was born from collaboration with Persian ney-player Dariush Rasouli and his ensemble.
 They have performed together with different groups of artists in Poland, Lithuania and Estonia.

-Recently this collaboration has also led to Kurdish folk and mystic music project with well-known Kurdish singer and divan player Sadollah Nasiri.
+This collaboration has also led to Kurdish folk and mystic music project with well-known Kurdish singer and divan player Sadollah Nasiri.

 Inspired by sufi music and Dariush Rasouli’s own compositions, Saile has created different choreographies, where is also some room for improvisation – just like in the music, enabling to go deeper into the present moment with audience, feel the atmosphere.